Children in the Netherlands remain ill with post-treatment Lyme borreliosis syndrome

 Rashid and colleagues cited a 2015 article by Drs.
 Oliveira and Shapiro in support of their decision not to treat with antibiotics.
 “There is increasing evidence that viable B. burgdorferi sl do not persist after conventional treatment with antimicrobials, which implies that persistent symptoms, after receiving conventional treatment for LB, should not be attributed to persistent active infection,” states Rashid.
 “Indeed, in our study only one patient was diagnosed with antibiotic refractory Lyme arthritis.”

 Patients with early Lyme disease report having pain, fatigue and post-treatment Lyme disease syndrome (PTLDS) following a three-week course of doxycycline, according to a study by Johns Hopkins University School of Medicine.
-Out of 107 patients, 23 (21%) had a high fatigue score, 33 of the 107 patients (31%) had a high pain score, and six (6%) had PTLDS.
+Out of 107 patients, six (6%) had PTLDS.

 In the John Hopkins’ study, retreating patients with antibiotics was considered.
 “Of the 107 cases, 8 cases were re-treated with antibiotics after the initial three-week course of doxycycline because there was development of new objective findings (e.g., new neuropathy; 5 cases) or the EM rash did not fade after initial treatment or new rashes developed in other areas of the body (3 cases),” explains Bechtold from the Department of Physical Medicine and Rehabilitation at Johns Hopkins University School of Medicine.